Kurt Brändle

 Kurt-Werner Brändle (19 January 1912 – 3 November 1943) was a German Luftwaffe military aviator during World War II, a fighter ace credited with 180 enemy aircraft shot down in over 700 combat missions.
 The majority of his victories were claimed over the Eastern Front, with 25 claims over the Western Front.
 (Note: According to Spick, Brändle is credited with 180 aerial victories, 160 of which claimed over the Eastern Front and 20 in the western theater of operations, including 14 during the Battle of Britain.
 According to Obermaier, he is also credited with 180 aerial victories, stating that 25 of which were claimed over the Western Front.
 Authors Prien and Stemmer only credit him with 172 aerial victories.)
 He was "ace-in-a-day" three times, shooting down five or more aircraft on a single day.

-Born in Ludwigsburg, Brändle, who already was a civilian motor-powered aircraft and glider pilot, volunteered for military service in the Luftwaffe of Nazy Germany in 1935.
+Born in Ludwigsburg, Brändle, who already was a civilian motor-powered aircraft and glider pilot, volunteered for military service in the Luftwaffe of Nazi Germany in 1935.
 He was posted to Jagdgeschwader 53 (JG 53—53rd Fighter Wing) in 1939 and claimed 14 aerial victories on the Western Front.
 In May 1942 he was given command of II.
 Gruppe (2nd group) of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
 Fighting on the Eastern Front, he was awarded the Knight's Cross of the Iron Cross on 1 July 1942 after 49 aerial victories.
 In July and August 1942, he claimed a further 50 aerial victories in the southern sector of the Eastern Front.
 After claiming his 100th aerial victory he was awarded the Knight's Cross of the Iron Cross with Oak Leaves on 27 August 1942.

 On 5 July 1943 during the Battle of Kursk, Brändle achieved his 150th aerial victory and in August 1943 was transferred to the Western Front fighting in Defense of the Reich.
 There Brändle was killed in action on 3 November 1943 west of Amsterdam in the Netherlands.
 His body was washed ashore near Zandvoort on 30 December 1943.